tardycorgi9917/SEP-Project/README.md

 };
 module.exports = config;

 where development is your local DB and production will have to credentials for the AWS MySQL server.
 Choosing between development and production will be chosen using environment variables.

+In order to push the schema, run:  npm start DB=up
+In order to bring down the schema, run:  npm start DB=down

 NOTE: It seems that the default MySQL port it looks for os 3306.
 If yours is different, simply add a field in the array.